 Depending on where you live, it could be frigid temperatures, heatwaves, rainstorms – or all of the above.

-Or, as we’ve now learned, you may have to stay inside due to a pandemic like COVID-19.
+Or, as we’ve now learned, you may have to stay inside due to health concerns.

 These conditions can make walking your dog precarious, if not downright dangerous.
 Unfortunately, your dog will still need its daily workout.

 I’ve been in this situation many, many times with Toby.
 Minnesota isn’t exactly known for its awesome weather.
 And when it’s crazy cold, like -10 degrees, poor Toby can barely walk outside to go to the bathroom, let alone go on long walks.

 All is not lost, however.
 There are still many ways you can give your dog a solid workout indoors.
 Here are seven ideas to try out.